 Eviction Help

-Free Legal Help for Delaware Tenants in Eviction and Loss of Public Housing/Housing Voucher Cases
+Free Legal Help for Delaware Tenants Facing Eviction or Loss of Housing Vouchers/Public Housing

-If you are facing eviction or loss of your housing subsidy (voucher), you may have the right to FREE legal representation from one of Delaware’s three non-profit legal assistance organizations.
+If you are facing eviction or loss of your housing subsidy (voucher), you may have the right to FREE legal help from one of Delaware’s three non-profit legal assistance organizations.

-Contact us RIGHT AWAY to see if we can help you:
+Contact us RIGHT AWAY to see if we can help you.
+You have 3 options for requesting help:

 OR

-Click here for our program flyer in English, Spanish, and Haitian Creole: Delaware Legal Aid for Eviction Defense Program Flyer
+For our program flyer in English, Spanish, and Haitian Creole, click here: Delaware Right to Representation in Evictions Program Flyer

 Please see below for additional resources and information about program eligibility.